Frontex

-The European Border and Coast Guard Agency, commonly known as Frontex (from French frontières extérieures, "external borders"), is an agency of the European Union headquartered in Warsaw, Poland.
+The European Border and Coast Guard Agency, commonly known as Frontex, from frontières extérieures (external borders), is an agency of the European Union headquartered in Warsaw, Poland.

 In coordination with the border and coast guards of member states, it exercises border control of the European Schengen Area, a task within the area of freedom, security and justice domain.
 Formally, the Agency's remit is to "support Member States on the ground in their efforts to protect the external borders"; it does not have authority to act otherwise unless "external border control" [by a member state] "is rendered ineffective to such an extent that it risks jeopardising the functioning of the Schengen area".

 Frontex was established in 2004 as the European Agency for the Management of Operational Cooperation at the External Borders and is primarily responsible for coordinating border control efforts.
 In response to the European migrant crisis of 2015–2016, the European Commission proposed on 15 December 2015 to extend Frontex's mandate and to transform it into a fully-fledged European Border and Coast Guard Agency.
 On 18 December 2015, the European Council roundly supported the proposal, and after a vote by the European Parliament, the European Border and Coast Guard was officially launched on 6 October 2016 at the Bulgarian external border with Turkey.
 In November 2019, the remit and resources of the agency were extended.

-Frontex's budget has increased from the €143 million for 2015 to €543 million for 2021, and the staff of the agency is planned to reach 10,000 by 2027.
+Frontex's budget has increased from the €143 million for 2015 to €1.12 billion for 2025, and the staff of the agency is planned to reach 10,000 by 2027.